jacobkap/crimebythenumbers/docs/graphing-2.md

 #>                             0.02                             0.02
 #>                          bayonet               BB gun and vehicle
 #>                             0.02                             0.02
-#>                     bean-bag gun                    bow and arrow
+#>                     bean-bag gun                           bottle
 #>                             0.02                             0.02
-#>              car, knife and mace                          carjack
+#>                    bow and arrow              car, knife and mace
 #>                             0.02                             0.02
-#>                         chainsaw              claimed to be armed
+#>                          carjack                         chainsaw
 #>                             0.02                             0.02
-#>               contractor's level                   cordless drill
+#>              claimed to be armed               contractor's level
 #>                             0.02                             0.02
-#>                        fireworks                         flagpole
+#>                   cordless drill                        fireworks
 #>                             0.02                             0.02
-#>                          grenade                    gun and sword
+#>                         flagpole                          grenade
 #>                             0.02                             0.02
-#>                       hand torch                         ice pick
+#>                    gun and sword                       hand torch
 #>                             0.02                             0.02
-#>                  machete and gun                  metal hand tool
+#>                         ice pick                  machete and gun
 #>                             0.02                             0.02
-#>                       metal rake                       motorcycle
+#>                  metal hand tool                       metal rake
 #>                             0.02                             0.02
-#>                         nail gun                              oar
+#>                       motorcycle                         nail gun
 #>                             0.02                             0.02
-#>                              pen                     pepper spray
+#>                              oar                              pen
 #>                             0.02                             0.02
-#>                            spear                          stapler
+#>                     pepper spray                            spear
 #>                             0.02                             0.02
-#>                        tire iron              vehicle and machete
+#>                          stapler                        tire iron
 #>                             0.02                             0.02
-#>                    walking stick                       wasp spray
+#>              vehicle and machete                    walking stick
 #>                             0.02                             0.02
-#>                           wrench
+#>                       wasp spray                           wrench
-#>                             0.02
+#>                             0.02                             0.02
 ```

 Now it is a little easier to interpret.
 In over half of the cases the victim was carrying a gun.
 15% of the time they had a knife.
 And 6% of the time they were unarmed.
 In 4% of cases there is no data on any weapon.
 That leaves about 20% of cases where one of the many rare weapons were used, including some that overlap with one of the more common categories.

 Think about how you'd graph this data.
-There are 94 unique values in this column though fewer than ten of them are common enough to appear more than 1% of the time.
+There are 95 unique values in this column though fewer than ten of them are common enough to appear more than 1% of the time.
 Should we graph all of them?
 No, that would overwhelm any graph.
 For a useful graph we would need to combine many of these into a single category - possibly called "other weapons."
 And how do we deal with values where they could meet multiple larger categories?
 There is not always a clear answer for these types of questions.
 It depends on what data you're interested in, the goal of the graph, the target audience, and personal preference.

 Let's keep exploring the data by looking at gender and race.